yamasampo/bibmanager/README.md

 ## Future implementation

+The following tasks are the functionalities that will make this package more useful.
+The last item is just for fun (probably there is a similar program already).

 - [ ] Retrieve information from different file format (e.g., JASON, RIS, CSV and so on) and add to BibTex

 - [ ] Add task controller so that users do not have to look for a script that does a job they want this package to do.
 Users just need to read this file and specify tasks by flags (e.g., running the current functionality by `bibmanager.py --insert_citekey -c [control_file]`).

+- [ ] Extract keywords from abstracts of all the articles in a given BibTex file.
+This function will require processes of 1) remove duplicated entries, 2) obtain abstracts from all the articles, and 3) extract keywords.

 <!-- ## Links -->